Cartocite/osmada/README.md

 ### Enter the virtualenv

-Be sure to be inside the venv before running any cartowatch command or install dependencies.
+Be sure to be inside the venv before running any osmada command or install dependencies.
 To enter the venv :

     $ source venv/bin/activate